billhails/MuseScore-plugins/src/Tuning/README.md

 The controls are applied strictly top to bottom and left to right.
-This means that making a change in any of the controls will override any changes below and to the right of that control, so for example if you manually edit the Pure Tone value then select a different Root Note your Pure Tone change will be lost.
+This means that making a change in any of the controls will override any changes below and to the right of that control, so for example if you manually edit the Final Values then select a different Root Note your changes will be overridden.
 You can use the Undo button to revert that change however.

 ### Apply and Cancel

 If you have made customisations to a tuning, and you hit "Apply" or "Cancel", you will be asked to confirm that you want the plugin to quit.
-You would be quite annoyed if you spent time entering a set of offsets manually, hit apply to try them out, and the plugin discarded them.
+You might be quite annoyed if you spent time entering a set of offsets manually, hit apply to try them out, and the plugin applied them then vanished with no record of your work other than the score.